-- Shift the transmission into neutral. - Check the chain, rear sprocket and engine sprocket for wear. - " If the chain, rear sprocket or engine sprocket is worn: - Change the drivetrain kit.
+- Shift the transmission to the neutral position. - Check the chain, rear sprocket and engine sprocket for wear. - " If the chain, rear sprocket or engine sprocket is worn: - Change the drivetrain kit.

 The engine sprocket, rear sprocket and chain should always be replaced together.